pyne/pyne/docs/usersguide/source_sampling.rst

 selected mesh volume element until either a non-void position is found, or this user-specified limit is researched.

-For example, this "idum" card specifies uniform sampling with a resample limite of 100:
+For example, this "idum" card specifies uniform sampling with a resample limit of 100:

 .. code-block:: bash